-Can you rely on legitimate interests for this processing?
-Yes / No Do you have any comments to justify y our answer? (optional) LIA completed by Date
+Can you rely on legitimate interests for Yes / No

+Do you have any comments to justify y

+LIA completed by

+Date

 What's next?

 Keep a record of this LIA, and keep it under review.

 Include details of your purposes and lawful basis for processing in your privacy information, including an outline of your legitimate interests.